nanduan/nanduan.github.io/README.md

 - 2019-10: CCF-NLPCC Distinguished Young Scientist, 2019.
 - 2018-12: Project Semantic Parsing was reviewed by Bill Gates.
 - 2018-11: Project Video Intelligence was reviewed by Bill Gates.
-- 2018-09: 《智能问答》was published by the Higher Education Press.